MadisonKane-EnglerLab/Adhesion/README.md

 To generate curves where migration data (cell speed and displacement) is plotted against adhesion strength user can use "AdhesionVsSpeed.m".
 To run script "natsort.m", "natsortfiles.m", "PlotSpeed.m", "ComsolShears.mat" and "MigrationData.mat" are needed in file directory.
 User will edit lines 12-24 with file paths where replicates for     different cell line are located to analyze with script.
 User will edit line 37 to the maximum shear stress used in dPPFC experiment.
 Now code can be run to achieve migration versus adhesion data for different cell lines.

+To generate a logistic regression model and run an ROC analysis the script "ROCAnalysis_rev2.2" was used.

 # Matlab files used for human patient sample data